elisa-aleman/ai_python_dev_reference/docs/setup_guides/Python-Setup.md

 Now let's install and set the version we will use (`pyenv install -l` to check available versions).

-Currently I recommend python 3.11.10 because of some important packages (in my case, tensorflow) that still aren't compatible with python 3.12, not to mention there is an available Docker image for python 3.11.10 available called [`3.11.10-bookworm`](https://github.com/docker-library/python/blob/811625e080937a4eca2055b8a31e382563e5b1a3/3.11/bookworm/Dockerfile)
+Currently I recommend python 3.12.12, becasue of tensorflow compatibility limitations with higher versions, not to mention there is an available Docker image for 3.12.12 called [3.12-bookworm](https://hub.docker.com/layers/library/python/3.12-bookworm/images/sha256-ef9fc8e04026f71cfb24772366551731703b74282f3519b95baae8618fe47873).

 However, with GPU processing projects which use CUDA drivers, I recommend actually using the [Nvidia cuda docker containers](https://hub.docker.com/r/nvidia/cuda) and installing python with pyenv as well.